Leaking Outside the Box: Kinetic Turbulence with Cosmic-Ray Escape

 In this Letter, we develop an efficient method for achieving steady state in kinetic plasma-turbulence simulations in open domains, and we characterize the emerging steady-state statistics of particle acceleration and escape.
 As an example, we study large-amplitude 3D Alfv\' enic turbulence in electron--positron plasmas.
 The steady state is characterized by a near-equilibration of plasma kinetic and magnetic pressures.
 As a result, bulk turbulent motions remain subrelativistic, which limits the rate of stochastic particle acceleration.
 The particle distributions exhibit nonthermal power laws extending up to the system size (Hillas) limit, where the rate of diffusive particle escape reaches the theoretical maximum (set by the light-crossing time).
 We also show that strongly magnetized sources may convert a large fraction of the available power into escaping cosmic rays.
 In our simulations, the nonthermal energy fraction of escaping particles grows with the cold plasma magnetization $\sigma_0$ (defined below) and saturates near 70\% at $\sigma_0\gtrsim 100$.

 \prlsection{Kinetic Leaky-Box Model}We perform 3D simulations of kinetic plasma turbulence with particle injection and escape using the Particle-in-Cell (PIC) code {\tt{Tristan-MP v2}} \cite{hayk_hakobyan_2023_7566725}.
 Our model mimics an open turbulent box of side $L=2l_{\rm esc}$, coupled to an external heat bath at a fixed temperature $T_0$.
 Particles escape the magnetized turbulent accelerator by diffusing over a distance $l_{\rm esc}$ perpendicular to the mean magnetic field $\bb{B}_0 = B_0\hat{\bb{z}}$, while at the same time new thermal particles are introduced into the domain from the external heat reservoir.
-We implement escape by tracking the displacement of each particle from its initial location (see also \cite{groselj_2024}).
-A given particle counts as escaped when it diffuses over a distance $\delta l > l_{\rm esc}$ in $x$ or $y$.
+To implement escape, we introduce the particle variables $\delta x$ and $\delta y$, which track the displacement of each particle from its initial location in $x$ and $y$, respectively \footnote{{{ Particles inserted at $t>0$ are initialized with $\delta x = \delta y = 0$ (i.e., the reference point for the displacement is the particle's own initial location).
+For particles in the box at $t=0$ we make an exception.
+Their initial $\delta x$ and $\delta y$ are preset to random numbers between $-l_{\rm esc}$ and $l_{\rm esc}$, as if those particles had already dispersed from their point of origin. }}}.
+A particle counts as escaped when $\max(|\delta x|, |\delta y|) > l_{\rm esc}$ (see also \cite{groselj_2024}).
 In order to keep the total number of particles fixed, we insert a new thermal particle (sampled from a Maxwellian at temperature $T_0$) at the location of every escaping particle.
 The inserted particle has the same charge and mass as the escaping particle.